pusher/pusher-http-php/README.md

 For detailed information please see the [Event Buffer Documentation **TODO**](#).

-The event ID values are accessed via a `TriggerResult` object that is returned from the `trigger` call.
+The event ID values are accessed via a `PusherTriggerResult` object that is returned from the `trigger` call.

 ```php
 // Trigger on single channel